backdrop-contrib/quicklink/README.md

 ## What browsers does this support?

 Without polyfills:
-Chrome, Firefox.
+Chrome, Firefox, Safari, and Edge.

 With [Intersection Observer polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill):
-Safari, Edge
+Internet Explorer.

-## How to ignore certain links.
+## How to ignore certain links

 You can tell Quicklink to ignore certain links by adding them into the ignore list at `admin/config/development/performance/quicklink`.